AdedayoBabarinde/Devops-Tooling-Website-Solution-Using-AWS/Project_Note.md

-# Devops Tooling Website Solution
+# Devops Tooling Website Solution Using AWS

 In this Project the set up of NFS shared folders to 3 Apache Web Servers will be demonstrated.